Invest in our sustainable fairafric shares!

 2021

 fairafric GmbH becomes fairafric AG.
-Within 3 days, the first convertible bond with 990,000€ is fully subscribed and within 24 hours the first share issue of fairafric for 999,589.80€ is sold out. fairafric buys 250 tons of cocoa beans for production in 2021 and pays the highest premiums in West Africa. fairafric also chases from record to record in 2021. fairafric more than doubles the previous year's sales and produces over 2,000,000 bars of chocolate.
+Within 3 days, the first convertible bond with €990,000 is fully subscribed, and within 24 hours, fairafric's first share issue of €999,589.80 is sold out. fairafric purchases 250 tons of cocoa beans for production in 2021 and pays the highest premiums in West Africa. fairafric also breaks record after record in 2021. fairafric more than doubles its previous year's revenue and produces over 2,000,000 chocolate bars.

 2022